Beyond Outerplanarity: SAT Formulations

-In this section, we describe a logical formula for testing whether a given graph is outer quasi-planar.
-We present the formula in first-order logic.
-After transformation to Boolean logic, we solve the formula using MiniSat \url{http://minisat.se/}.
+In the following two sections we describe SAT formulations that can be used to test whether a given graph is outer quasi-planar (Section~\ref{sec:oqpchecker}) and to compute its page number (Section~\ref{sec:pnchecker}).
+We present the formulas in first-order logic.
+After transformation to Boolean logic, the resulting formulas can be solved using, e.g., MiniSat (see \url{http://minisat.se/}).